Conquering Fear and Cultivating Courage

 me toward financial independence.

-fear?”
-I immediately saw that I would be willing to take more risks, I would be
+this fear?”
+I immediately saw that I would be willing to take more risks, I would

-more aggressive in pursuing my financial goals, I could and would start my own business,
+be more aggressive in pursuing my financial goals, I could and would start my own

-and I would not be so tense and concerned about spending too much or having too
+business, and I would not be so tense and concerned about spending too much or having

-little.
+too little.
 I would no longer be so concerned about the price of everything.
-By objectively
+By

-analyzing my biggest fear in this way, I was able to begin the process of eliminating
+objectively analyzing my biggest fear in this way, I was able to begin the process

 You can begin the process of developing courage and eliminating fear by engaging